CMeza99/cmeza99.github.io/index.md

 modified: 2015-05-12T20:40:00-07:00
 post_count: 8
 ---
-<p>This site is dedicated to the awesomeness that is [Carlos Meza](https://www.linkedin.com/in/cmeza99).
+This site is dedicated to the awesomeness that is [Carlos Meza](https://www.linkedin.com/in/cmeza99).
 At the moment this site is intended to provide insight to who I am and what I do.
 I am sharing my interests and experience with who ever wants to know more about me.
 Most posts are brief, but as this site stabilizes they should become more detailed.
-Much like me, this site will forever be a work in progress.</p>
+Much like me, this site will forever be a work in progress.

 <div class="tiles">